 - Complete the patch test form and ask your client to sign.

 A patch test should be completed 24/48 hours prior to appointment/treatment.
 The client should be instructed to inform you if any reaction or sensitivity occurs.
 In extreme cases of reaction you should tell your client to seek medical advice.
 You should be readily available to remove the lashes using the proper technique.
 If no reaction occurs, the treatment may go ahead.

-However, with that said, it is vital to patch test prior to carrying out the Lifted treatment.
+So, with that said, it is vital to patch test prior to carrying out the Lifted treatment.
 Most insurance companies require you to carry out a patch test to help prevent an allergic reaction from occurring.